clobrano/pynicom/README.md

 Of course all the commands written in the command-line are sent to the serial device even if they are not in the dictionary file.

+_dictionary_ file is saved in an hidden _.pycom_ directory in your HOME folder and it is **empty** when Pycom is first installed.
+Feel free to copy the example on Pycom's project page on [GitHub](https://github.com/clobrano/pycom.git) in your own dictionary file.

 ## Installation